LeunensMichiel/next-foundry/README.md

 This projects makes use of `next-theming`, which is a handly lightweight plugin that takes care of all modern theming-relatable features and fixes SSR hydratation problems.
 We make use of global css variables (next to our scss variables) because of how easy and lightweight it is to switch themes this way. (eg: Google, Facebook and Github use this).

 `_default.scss` is the main theme file.
 This scss file contains all `root:` css variables.
 For better reusability & readability, all `css` variables reference `scss`-variables in the `styles/common` folder.
+I strongly recommend to look at the variables so you know which one's are already available to you.

 The `styles/global` folder contains a modern cross-browser `reset` stylesheet, applis global styles and imports your themes.
 The `styles/pages` folder contains all the scss-modules for the Next's `src/pages` folder.